Shobhit043/xfce-notification-sounds/README.md

 4. Fill the application name and discription and after filling, it would look like this: <br><br>
    ![can't display screenshot](https://raw.githubusercontent.com/Shobhit043/xfce-notification-sounds/main/screenshots/appication%20window(with%20info).png)<br>
-5. Click on command upload button and from the upload window locate and select the script which you want to add for example battery_monitor.sh <br><br>
+5. Click on command upload button and from the upload window locate and select the script which you want to add for example battery-monitor.sh <br><br>
    ![can't display screenshot](https://raw.githubusercontent.com/Shobhit043/xfce-notification-sounds/main/screenshots/command%20upload%20window.png)<br>

 6. Set **Trigger** to **log in** <br>